Emil Utitz

-Emil Utitz (27 May 1883 – 2 November 1956) was a Czech philosopher and psychologist of Jewish descent.
-He was educated in Prague, where he was a classmate of Franz Kafka.
-After studies in Munich, Leipzig, and Prague, he became a professor in Rostock, and from 1925 was Chair of Philosophy at the University of Halle-Wittenberg.
-After his forced retirement in 1933, he became a professor in Prague.
-In 1942, he was deported to Theresienstadt Ghetto, where he was head of the library.
-After the liberation of Theresienstadt in 1945, he returned to Prague.
+Emil Utitz (27 May 1883 – 2 November 1956) was a Czech philosopher and psychologist.
+He attended school in Prague and was a classmate of Franz Kafka.
+Utitz studied in Munich, Leipzig, and Prague, where he obtained a PhD under Christian von Ehrenfels and was greatly influenced by Franz Brentano.
+He moved to Germany, where he became a professor in Rostock, and from 1925 was Chair of Philosophy at the University of Halle-Wittenberg.
+In his research, he was concerned with art theory, aesthetics, characterology and cultural philosophy.
+During his time at Halle, he chaired the second Congress of Aesthetics and Science of Art.
+As Utitz was of Jewish descent, he was forced into unpaid retirement in 1933 and returned to Prague, where he held the Chair of Philosophy from 1934 to 1938.

+In 1942, Utitz and his wife were deported to Theresienstadt Ghetto.
+He was given special treatment as "prominent" prisoner, served as head of the Ghetto Central Library and was involved in cultural activities.
+After the liberation of Theresienstadt in 1945, he helped to disband the library, then returned to Prague.
 Utitz died in Jena in 1956, while travelling through East Germany to give lectures.

 Early life and education

-Emil Utitz was born in Roztoky near Prague on 27 May 1883.
-He grew up in Roztoky with his sister Flora.
-Their parents were Gotthold Utitz (1855–1916), a manufacturer of leather goods, and his wife Philippina.
-A German-speaking Jew, he was educated in Prague, first at a Piarist elementary school, then at the Altstädter Gymnasium secondary school in the Kinský Palace, where Franz Kafka was a classmate.
+Emil Utitz was born in Prague on 27 May 1883.
+His parents were Gotthold Utitz (1855–1916), a manufacturer of leather goods, and his wife Philippina.
+A German-speaking Jew, he grew up with his sister, Flora, and was educated in Prague, first at a Piarist elementary school, then at the Altstädter Gymnasium secondary school in the Kinský Palace, where Franz Kafka was a classmate.
 After passing his Matura, Utitz studied at the University of Munich.
-After starting with law in 1901, he moved on to philosophy, psychology, art history and archeology, returning to Prague to study at Charles University in 1903, where Anton Marty was one of his teachers.
-In 1904, he spent one semester at the University of Leipzig and took classes with Wilhelm Wundt and Johannes Volkelt.
+After starting with law in 1901, he moved on to art history and archeology.
+He returned to Prague to study philosophy at Charles University in 1903, where Anton Marty was one of his teachers.
+In 1904, he spent one semester studying psychology at the University of Leipzig, taking classes with Wilhelm Wundt and Johannes Volkelt.
 He defended his PhD in 1906 under the supervision of Christian von Ehrenfels, with the thesis Wilhelm Heinse und die Ästhetik zur Zeit der deutschen Aufklärung (Wilhelm Heinse and aesthetics in the German Enlightenment).
-During his studies, he was member of a philosophical circle, strongly influenced by Franz Brentano, that met at the Café Louvre and included Kafka and Oskar Kraus.
+He became a member of a philosophical circle, strongly influenced by Franz Brentano, that met at the Café Louvre and included Kafka and Oskar Kraus.
+Encouraged by Brentano, Utitz converted to Protestantism in 1908.
+While Utitz claimed to have done so for spiritual reasons, conversion was at the time beneficial to Jews attempting to have an academic career, and Arnold Zweig later described it as a consequence of the sociopolitical environment of the times.